 One dish that we wanted to try was Hen Tron, but it wasn’t on the menu.
 We asked Mr Son if he knew where we could find it, and with a smile, he hurried back to the kitchen and came out a few minutes later with a plate for us!

 These tiny little clams (there must have been over 100 of them on the plate!) are sautéed with onion, peanuts, garnished with mint and crispy shallots, and served with another local staple – rice crackers.
 The clams were tender, not too fishy, and extremely tasty with the rice crackers.

 8. BANH MI PHUONG

 After our sub-par experience of Anthony Bourdain’s recommended Bun Cha restaurant in Hanoi, we were a bit sceptical to try his ‘Best Banh Mi in Vietnam’ in fear of it following the same path of fame getting the better of it.
-On arriving, it was evident this place was popular – the queue went out into the street and the poor lady next door had been forced to errect a sign warning customers not to queue in front of her establishment.
+On arriving, it was evident this place was popular – the queue went out into the street and the poor lady next door had been forced to erect a sign warning customers not to queue in front of her establishment.

-We’ve seen many Banh Mi stalls lining footpaths but never a two story restaurant with 12 different options of sandwich to choose from!
+We’ve seen many Banh Mi stalls lining footpaths but never a two-story restaurant with 12 different options of sandwiches to choose from!
 We opted for #9 with pork, ham and pate, and #13 with grilled pork.
 Both were served with the crispiest of baguettes (it’s the genius addition of a touch of rice flour that keeps the bread fresh in humid Vietnam), fully loaded with fresh meats, all the usual trimmings of lettuce, coriander, cucumber, green papaya, carrot, and smothered in some wicked homemade sauces.

 We might just have to say that this Banh Mi beats our favourite spot in Hanoi!